COVID-19 advice for parents, students and children

 Some schools may need to close occasionally to deal with COVID-19 outbreaks, deep cleaning or other emergencies like floods or fires.

-The NSW School Updates app sends parents and carers notifications about school closures.
+The NSW Education Parent app sends parents and carers notifications about school closures.

 Contact childcare centres, preschools, kindergartens and other early childhood care settings directly for the latest updates.